drewrm/jinatra/README.md

 Jinatra - A (poor) Sinatra-esque web framework for Java
 ======================================================

 My own implementation of an annotation driven, sinatra-esque web framework in java.
-Don't use this!
+Don't use this, it's not meant to be useful, just doing it because I can.

 Example: